Alfresco/docs-alfresco/content-accelerator/latest/configure/admin-guide.md

 * **Search form to display** - This is an important configuration, as it is the search form that will be displayed and drives the setup of several other search components.
 * **Limit search results to** - If lower than the repository setting for number of search results returned, this value will restrict search results.
 If higher than the repository search results settings, the repository value will be used.
 In other words, this setting cannot allow for more search results than the repository is set up to return.
 * **Enable type-to-path security** - For each type in the selected search form, a user can indicate a repository folder path (generally the path to the folder being searched) to pull the security setup from.
 Basically, this allows search to use repository folder level security to determine who can perform the configured searches.
-* **Open Content Query Implementation** - Allows queries to be run against a database.
-This should only be set to "Use Native Search APIs".
-All other options are deprecated and will be removed from the drop down in future releases.

 #### Sidebar Settings